benjaminfang/readanno/README.md

 ### annoread:

-    Annotated the reads based on read mapping data.
+Annotated the reads based on mapping data, GTF file and transcriptomic FASTA file.

 ### assignread

 Assign reads which mapped to multiple features.

 ### countmtx

-    Count the read number of features.
+Count the read number of features in different levels.